-Around this time last year, my Husband and I were preparing to get pregnant.
-We already had to come to terms that we would have a difficult pregnancy after losing 2 pregnancies in 2019 and having been diagnosed with a reproductive immune disorder, APAS.
+In the late 2020 during the Covid pandemic, my Husband and I decided we want to get pregnant again.
+We already had to come to terms that we would be facing a difficult pregnancy after losing 2 pregnancies in 2019 and having been diagnosed with Reproductive Immune Disorders.

-In November 2020, we found out that I have APAS, RID Category 2, was also positive for RID Category 1 and Vitamin D deficient.
+In November 2020, we found out that I have APAS: I was positive for RID’s Category 1, Category 2 (APAS) and was also Vitamin D deficient.

-As soon as we found out the diagnosis, we had a quick step back to swallow all the information in and to mentally prepare ourselves for the battle ahead.
-And boy was it a battle indeed.
-It was in the middle of the pandemic and treating APAS so we get clearance to TTC was difficult.
-We had to do online consultations with our doctors and went to the clinic for tests and treatments only.
-Building the medical team relationship and trust via online interaction was hard but it must be done.
+As soon as we found out the diagnosis, we had to take a quick step backwards to swallow all the information in and mentally prepare ourselves for the battle ahead.
+And boy was it a battle indeed!
+It was in thmiddle of the pandemic and treating APAS would be a challenge.
+We had to do online consultations with our doctors and went only to the clinic for tests and treatments.
+Building our relationship with our medical team via online interaction was hard but had to be done that way.

 Treatment we had to go through

 We started our treatment the week after we found out about the diagnosis.
-My husband became my donor and after getting him cleared for blood donation, we started treatment.
+My husband became my (blood) donor and after getting him cleared for blood donation.
 My treatment was LIT, Lymphocyte Immunization Treatment, to increase my antibodies to block/stop my immune system from attacking the pregnancy.
+We would go to the clinic before 7AM for the blood extraction and the treatment would be at 10-11 AM.
 A blood sample is taken from my husband every treatment.
 The sample is then processed in the lab on the same day with the white blood components left.
 It is then injected in my arm, subcutaneously (under skin).
-To my understanding, it slowly allows the my body to get used to and identify my husband’s blood components as, somewhat, my own.
+To my understanding, it slowly allows the my body to get use to and identify my husband’s blood components as, somewhat, my own.
 The treatment is done every three weeks until my LAT, Lymphocytes Antibody Test, scores reached the level safe for pregnancy.

-Prior to treatment, my Immunologist told us that we have to increase my LAT scores before trying to get pregnant.
-It took us four LIT sessions before we were reached LAT scores that was safe for me to get pregnant and was cleared to try to conceive.
+Prior to treatment, my Immunologist told us that we have to increase my LAT scores before we try to get pregnant.
+It took us four LIT sessions before we were reached LAT scores that was safe for me to get pregnant and before we were given the go signal to try to conceive.

 Medications we took prior to getting pregnant